Linebacker From NJ Raped Virgin In PA Basement, Police Say

 "University personnel cannot comment on details of an ongoing investigation.
 Saint Francis University cooperates with law enforcement officials as needed," a university spokesperson said in a statement.

-University students have reportedly organized an on-campus protest for next Tuesday, January 31.
+University students have organized an on-campus protest for next Tuesday, January 31, according to social media.